-We have been made aware that the ACLU has threatened to sue the Camdenton R-III School District ("the District") over its activation of the "Sexuality" filter on web filtering software it uses from URL Blacklist ("Blacklist").
-In its letter, the ACLU demands that the District disable this filter or face a federal civil rights lawsuit.
-It is our hope that this letter will assist you in understanding why the District should not comply with the ACLU's demands.
+We have been made aware that the ACLU has threatened to sue the Gwinnett County Public Schools District ("the District") over its activation of the "LGBT" filter on web filtering software it purchased from Blue Coat.
+In its letter, the ACLU demands that the District disable the LGBT filter or face a federal civil rights lawsuit.

-Most importantly, we want you to know that disabling Blacklist's Sexuality filter will provide students access to websites that contain sexual content inappropriate for minors.
-In our view, some of the content that would be available by the disabling of this filter is pornographic in nature.
-In addition, disabling the filter the ACLU is attacking may result in a violation of the Children's Internet Protection Act (CIPA) and open the District to civil and/or criminal liability for allowing students to access Internet materials that are harmful to minors.

-Further, activating the Sexuality filter, or any other filter for that matter, likely does not violate the Equal Access Act or First Amendment rights of students.
+The District should not bow to the ACLU's demands for several reasons, which are set out below.
+Most importantly, disabling Blue Coat's LGBT filter would provide students access to websites that contain sexual content inappropriate for minors.
+In our view, some of the content that would be available is pornographic in nature.
+In addition, activating the LGBT filter, or any other filter for that matter, likely does not violate the Equal Access Act or First Amendment rights of students.
 A public school district's decisions regarding what web content to make available to students are curricular decisions, and the case law is clear that public school districts have broad authority over curricular matters.